-When I first started detecting I had a few places in mind.
-There wasn’t a lot of competition in the late 70’s, and about the only people I saw with metal detectors were those at the beach in New Jersey.
-As a result I was lucky enough to get my feet wet at local parks, athletic fields, schools, and found silver coins with some regularity.
-As time went on others entered the pastime, and the competition to find older sites begin.
+When I first started detecting I had a couple of places in mind but that was it.
+Fortunately for me there wasn’t a lot of competition and about the only people I saw with metal detectors were those at the beach.
+As a result I was lucky enough to get my feet wet at local parks, athletic fields, schools, etc. and found silver coins with some regularity.
+As time went on others entered the pastime and the competition to find older sites begin.
 That’s when I started researching in earnest.
 The best part?
-I actually enjoyed it.
+I enjoyed it.

 When I wasn’t able to detect (winter time, night-time) I was at the local library, learning all I could about my town, my county and my state’s history.
 The physical act of doing this made me feel like I was still in the field.
-I was envisioning the finds that must be present in some of the areas mentioned.
-Whether it was an old one room school, or a church social in the grove, I was making plans, and couldn’t wait to get there to recover them.
-I made lists, and then more lists.
-I made notations about places that sounded promising, but needed more research.
-I copied whatever info I could at the library, especially old maps.
+I was envisioning the finds that must be present in some of the areas I was reading about.
+Whether it was an old one room school or a church social in the grove I was making plans, and couldn’t wait to get there to take their treasures.
+I had pages and pages about places that sounded promising but needed more research.
+I copied whatever I could at the library, especially old maps.

 After the reading part I began visually checking out the promising sites by driving the roads in my town, my county and my state.
-I made notations of those that looked like they could be searched without much difficulty, and also those that I knew needed more work.
+I made notations of those areas that looked like they could be searched without much difficulty and those that I knew needed more work.
 In other words would I need to find the landowner, write an introductory letter, or knock on doors.
 Rural, undeveloped sites offered some relief in that most likely the landowner wouldn’t mind my detecting.
-Other, more manicured sites demanded more effort and finesse.
+Other more manicured sites would require a little finesse.

-I would urge any of you who live in big metropolitan areas, to get out-of-town when possible, and drive the rural back roads.
-There are a great many areas available for you to detect, if you know what to look for.
+I would urge any of you who live in big metropolitan areas to get out-of-town when possible and drive the rural back roads.
+There are a great many areas available for you to detect if you know what to look for.
 One thing I learned early on was to look for a cluster of trees in what otherwise is an open field.
 These “might” have enveloped or surrounded a homesite.
 If you are able to walk the area look for remnants of early life (foundation stones, oyster shells, colored glass, pieces of brick, pottery shards, etc.).
 If you cannot locate an actual foundation, look for a slight depression in the ground…..an indication that one was present previously.
 Likewise the trees or shrubs in the depression will typically be shorter than those surrounding it.
 Also remember to look for any vegetation that is not native to the surrounding area.
-That would indicate someone probably planted it there, and another validation of prior habitation.
+That would indicate someone probably planted it there…..another validation of prior habitation.

 See what appears to be a really old home that you’d like to detect?
 If you are dressed decently, stop and knock on the door.
 Introduce yourself, tell the owners about your pastime, and then “very politely” ask if you might be able to return sometime and detect their yard or area.
 Telling them you will return at a later date will give them time to consider your request, and tells them that you are prepared to be checked out.
 If you have a business card, all the better.
 Remember you only get one chance to make a good first impression, and if you don’t ask you will never know.
 I say this a lot, but if you cannot hunt a site now, asking and getting a “no” changes nothing.
 You couldn’t hunt it before, and you cannot hunt it now.
 Try to look at it that way, and you will see it’s simply status quo.